 See all the AAA recommended attractions for this destination.

-Critics and patrons agree Eddie V's is one of the best seafood and steak restaurants in Texas.
+Critics and patrons agree Eddie V's is near the top of the list of where to eat seafood and steak in Texas.
 There are two locations, Eddie V's Prime Seafood , 301 E. 5th St. downtown, and the northwest enclave at Eddie V's Prime Seafood , 9400 Arboretum Blvd.
 Lemon sole, sea bass and tuna entrées are expertly prepared, and aged center cuts are shipped in from a prestigious Chicago-based beef supplier.
 Comprising colossal shrimp, oysters and New England Jonah crab claws, the chilled shellfish tower is perfect for sharing, as are jumbo sides of sugar snap peas, sautéed steak mushrooms and scalloped potatoes au gratin.

 Traditional Texan flavors merge with decades-old family recipes at Hoover's Cooking in northern Austin.
-The heaping platters of comfort food are reasonably priced, whether you're in the mood for a Cajun ham po'boy or fried chicken smothered in creamy homemade gravy.
+The heaping platters of comfort food are reasonably priced, so you won't break your vacation budget when you're in the mood for a Cajun ham po'boy or fried chicken smothered in creamy homemade gravy.
 Choose from such sides as black-eyed peas, Caribbean rice, jalapeño creamed spinach and fried okra.
 The popular restaurant also offers a huge breakfast menu, freshly-squeezed lemonade and made-from-scratch desserts.

 At Omni Barton Creek Resort & Spa , the decorous atmosphere of the Hill Country Dining Room complements refined recipes for parsnip bisque, almond-crusted turbot and bourbon molasses-glazed quail.
-Serving breakfast, lunch and dinner, the restaurant offers views of the Fazio Foothills Golf Course and northwest Austin's lush, rolling landscape.
+Serving breakfast, lunch and dinner, the restaurant sets the scene for your trip with views of the Fazio Foothills Golf Course and northwest Austin's lush, rolling landscape.
 On Sundays, brunch is available, and on Friday and Saturday evenings, a piano player provides light entertainment.

 See all the AAA Diamond Rated restaurants for this destination.

 Several varieties of native trees are on sale at Tree Talk and Winter Walk , with experts relaying planting tips and basic care techniques.
-The January event at the Lady Bird Johnson Wildflower Center also offers organized walks and children's activities.
+The January event at the Lady Bird Johnson Wildflower Center also offers organized walks and children's activities if you're wondering what to do outside during the winter.

 In early February, the pulsing drum beats of Brazilian dance music fill the Palmer Events Center during Carnaval Brasileiro .
 Swathed in masks, glitter, colorful feathers, beads and body paint, partygoers come to be seen, to samba and to abandon all inhibition.